entropyxyz/entropy-docs/content/basics/support.md

 ---
 title: "Support"
-description: "Stuck and need help?
+lead: "Stuck and need help?
 Learn how to get support here."
 ---

 This page provides guidance on how Entropy users can seek support.